 2020 CPAFMA Information Technology Survey Findings

-The CPA Firm Management Association (CPAFMA) recently conducted its third comprehensive technology survey tailored specifically to member firms with the goal of identifying the applications, products and processes utilized by peers.
+The CPA Firm Management Association (CPAFMA) conducted its third comprehensive technology survey in late 2019 tailored specifically to member firms with the goal of identifying the applications, products and processes utilized by peers.
 Where possible, the survey attempted to identify which applications firms are moving to in the cloud compared to traditionally on-premise managed solutions.
 The survey was conducted in December 2019 to determine what information technology firms would be utilizing in 2020 and compared to the results from previous surveys where appropriate.
 This survey further highlighted the unique nature of CPAFMA member firms which tend to be medium and larger sized firms.
 178 CPAFMA members participated, 89% of which had 10 or more personnel, and more than half (53%) were multi-office.
 The findings of the survey are summarized below and were presented by CPAFMA Advisory Board Member Roman Kepczyk via MAPCast on Friday, December 19, 2019 which is available on the CPAFMA.org website.

 Server Infrastructure: The 2020 survey was consistent with the 2018 survey where more than half (51%) of responding firms utilize an external cloud provider to host the majority of their applications.
 This year’s survey also found the number of firms internally managing their own networks dropping from 40% to 38% which highlights the continued trend towards peer firms moving everything towards the cloud.
 While twelve responding firms utilized CCH Axcess and two selected Thomson Reuters Virtual Office, the majority of participants were utilizing “private” cloud hosting vendors.
 Right Networks/Xcentric led the private hosting vendors with 73 member firms, followed by Ntiva and NMGI having two respondents each.
 Of the firms that managed their own networks, seven (4%) utilized a third party “colocation” facility which provided more robust security, power and Internet access than can be found within most firm offices.